Planning Made Easier- Quick Tips for SLPs

 When I need to plan for the month ahead, I look in the binder as the first step, pulling out any materials I have already made that can be adapted for the current year’s students and goals.
-I also pull out a few open ended materials that are just plain fun.
+I also pull out a few open-ended materials that are just plain fun.

 Try hanging them up on a bulletin board so your students can see them, too!
 Often I will switch my planned activity around when a student requests one of these activities, as long as I can still accomplish the goal, since students learn better when they are invested.

 One of the tips that really helps me is to jot down notes if I have figured out an especially creative or fun way to adapt a material to meet two wildly different goals.
 Do you have some groups that are like that?
-I have some where the kids actually have no goals in common!
+I have some groups where the kids actually have no goals in common!
 They just are available at the same time and can be at the same table together!
-These kind of groups make for some creative planning.
+These kinds of groups make for some creative planning.
 Meeting 4-6 different goals in one hour a week with no overlaps gets you thinking about different ways to use the materials!

 Search TpT the Quick Way!